 The program starts with a randomly selected puzzle displayed.
 Place light bulbs so that every white square on the board is lit and all the numbered squares are vertically and horizontally contiguous with exactly their given number of light bulbs.
 No light bulb can be illuminated by another and there is only one solution to each puzzle.

-Bulbs are placed using a left mouse click.
-Cells can be marked as blocked using a right mouse click.
-Middle mouse undoes a bulb or a block.
 In the toolbar at the top of the window the jigsaw symbol contains a menu, the pzl Akari bulb symbol starts a new game; the wand requests a hint, a second click on the wand will perform the hint operation; the thumb checks if the puzzle contains any errors and a second click will clear the errors; the sad smiley shows the solution; the entrybox shows the current puzzle number and can be used to select a new puzzle number; the number next to the puzzle number is the puzzle difficulty score which depends on the size of the puzzle and the algorithms required to find its solution.
 The clock ticks every 5 seconds but will be replaced by the algorithm number if a hint is requested.

 Hints are requested using the wand icon in the Toolbar.
 When this is clicked the program will flip the wand icon so that it leans backwards and will find a cell which, based on the current state of the puzzle, can be deduced to be a bulb or can be blocked.
 This cell will be marked with a "?" symbol and the number of the algorithm used will replace the clock.
 While the hint is active (shown by the wand icon leaning backwards) clicking on the wand with the middle mouse button will cause a pop-up to appear containing a short explanation of the hint.
 A left click on the wand will cause the program to apply the hint.
 However, particularly if aided by the pop-up, players can work out for themselves whether the cell is a bulb or can be blocked, and so set it accordingly.
 The program will always find the simplest hint it can, ie it applies its hint algorithms, in order, lowest number first, and will report the first hint found.